panacloud/bootcamp-2021/README.md

-# Bootcamp 2021: Learn to Build AI and AIoT Serverless Multi-Tenant SaaS APIs in Baby Step
+# Bootcamp 2021: Learn to Build Multi-Tenant SaaS APIs and Fuse Serverless with AI, IoT and Blockchain Technologies in Baby Step

 Covid-19 propelled businesses into the future, ready or not.
 “Covid has acted like a time machine: it brought 2030 to 2020,” said Loren Padelford, vice president at Shopify Inc. “All those trends, where organizations thought they had more time, got rapidly accelerated.”
 We at Panacloud are trying to respond to these challenges and trying to lead from the front.